NenadWritesDocs/docosaurus_nenad/my-website/docs/Nenad Pajović CV.md

 Nenad Pajović, Technical Writer - CV

-Technical writer with five years of experience in the IT industry.
+Technical writer since March 2016.
 Skilled in creating clear, concise, and user-friendly documentation that effectively communicates complex technical concepts.
 Experienced in working and collaborating with cross-functional scrum teams, including developers, product managers, product owners, and subject matter experts, to gather information and deliver high-quality content.
-Proficient in various documentation tools and technologies, including Markdown, and version control systems.
-Can talk for hours about short stories, bicycles, and cooking.
+Proficient in various documentation tools and technologies.
+Can talk for hours about coffee, bicycles, and cooking.
+Always learning.
-Learning PowerShell and how to play Bluey's opening theme on my kid's ukulele.

 If needed, can provide reference letters for my previous work experience.
 ## Contact details